Hospital Records Manager: Job Description and Career Information

 Hospital Records Manager Job Description

-A hospital records manager oversees a hospital's records, manages databases and ensures the security and privacy of patient records.
-According to the U.S. Bureau of Labor Statistics (BLS), records managers must be competent with computers in general as well as specific filing and database software (www.bls.gov).
+A hospital records manager oversees databases and ensures the security and privacy of patient information.
+According to the U.S. Bureau of Labor Statistics (BLS), records managers must be competent with computers in general as well as with specific filing and database software (www.bls.gov).
 Because medical facilities might use a proprietary electronic records management system, some training might take place on the job.
 Hospital records managers also must be able to monitor regulatory and legal changes in laws regarding patient record compilation and storage.

 To work as a hospital records manager, an individual usually needs to hold a bachelor's degree in health information management from a program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Another option is to complete a CAHIIM-accredited post-baccalaureate certificate program in health information management.
 Master's degree programs in health informatics or information management can qualify graduates for advancement in the field.

-While it's not required to work as a hospital records manager, professional certification can increase an individual's employability in that field.
+While it's not required to work as a hospital records manager, professional certification can increase an individual's employability in the field.
 The American Health Information Management Association (AHIMA) offers the Registered Health Information Administrator (RHIA) and Certified in Healthcare Privacy and Security (CHPS) credentials.
 The latter is intended for records managers who are interested in information security compliance.

 Career Outlook and Salary Information

 Related to Hospital Records Manager: Job Description and Career Information

 - Recently Updated